This is a reader-supported site. When you buy through links on this site, I may earn an affiliate commission. Thanks for your support! 🙂

-Way back before I started using any patterns on the inside of an animal sculpture I created a group of large cats – a snow leopard, four lion cubs, a bobcat, and two ‘angel cats,’ for a charity art show.
+Soon after I started this blog, back in 2008, I created a group of large cats – a snow leopard, four lion cubs, a bobcat, and two ‘angel cats,’ for a charity art show.

 But the one benefit of the cat’s armature was that the legs and spine could be posed more easily in a dynamic posture.
 Cardboard doesn’t like to twist.

 To see how I would do these cats today (or any animal sculpture that has a pose with a twisted spine), watch the video above.
 And click here if you’d like to check out that post about making a poseable hand armature that I mentioned in the video.
 You can also use it for paws.

 If you try this idea for your next sculpture, I hope you’ll show it off in the comments below.
 And let me know what you think of this idea!

 20 thoughts on “Make a Poseable Armature for an Animal Sculpture”

 How can I get a pattern to do a wooden

 Scrollsaw piece.
 How can I print one

 HI Richard.
 I don’t work with wood so I don’t know how to make patterns for a scrollsaw piece.
 Maybe one of the visitors of the Daily Sculptors page would know how to do it.
 You could leave a comment there, and find out.